gene-git/Arch-mkpkg/README.md

    Show (stdout) output of makepkg.
 Default is not to show it.

  - **-f, --force, --mkp-force**
    Force a makepkg run even if not needed.
-You may want to also set the *-f* option to be passed on to makepkg.
+Bump the package release and rebuild

  - **--mkp-use_makedepends**
    Still supported, but this feature is deprecated.